 Statistical analysis

-All statistical analyses were performed using Statistical Package for the Social Sciences (SPSS), version 19.0 (IBM corp.), for windows.
+All statistical analyses were performed using Statistical Package for the Social Sciences (SPSS), version 19.0 (IBM corp.) for windows.
 Categorical variables were shown as frequency and percentages, and continuous variables as mean ± SD.
 Chi-square test was performed to assess the relationships between ECG parameters and patients’ medical conditions with conduction system disease.
 The presence of conduction system disorders was considered the outcome variable, and ECG parameters were regarded as dependent variables.
 Then, the association of conduction system disorders and ECG parameters was calculated using logistic regression, and adjusted odds ratios were reported for univariate analysis and multivariate analysis after adjustment for the presence of other ECG parameters, sex, age, and underlying diseases.
 A two-sided P value less than 0.05 was considered statistically significant.

 RESULTS

-Among the 432 demised patients, 261 (60.4%) were male, with a mean age of 67.02 (± 14.44) and age range of 28 to 96.
-The most prevalent comorbid diseases were hypertension (47.9%-207 cases), diabetes mellitus (36.3%-157 cases) and cardiac diseases (35.2%-158 cases).
-The prevalence of other co-morbidities in order of frequency is as follow: coronary disease (18.5%- 80 cases), hyperlipidemia (12.5%-54 cases), pulmonary disease (8.6%-37 cases), and chronic kidney disease (6.3%-27 cases).
+Among the 432 deceased patients, 261 (60.4%) were male, with a mean age of 67.02 (± 14.44) years and age range of 28 - 96.
+The most prevalent comorbid diseases were hypertension (47.9%/207 cases), diabetes mellitus (36.3%/157 cases) and cardiac diseases (35.2%/158 cases).
+The prevalence of other co-morbidities in order of frequency is as follows: coronary disease (18.5%/80 cases), hyperlipidemia (12.5%/54 cases), pulmonary disease (8.6%/37 cases), and chronic kidney disease (6.3/27 cases).
 Evaluating the association between patients’ past medical conditions and conduction system disorders in patients who died of COVID-19 revealed that conduction disorders were not related to any underlying medical condition.
-A summary of demographic and comorbid diseases can be seen in Table 1.
+A summary of demographic and comorbid diseases is shown in Table 1.

 Regarding heart rate and rhythm, sinus tachycardia (HR > 100) and bradycardia (HR < 60) were noticed in 100 (23.1%) and 9 (2.3%) patients, respectively.
 Abnormal rhythms were noted in 66 (15.2%) patients.
 The most prevalent arrhythmia was atrial fibrillation (12.5%).
 Reviewing electrocardiographic findings, AVB was found in 40 (9.3%) patients.
 28 (6.5%) of the patients suffered from 1stdegree AVB, and 12 (2.8%) suffered from CHB.
 Changes in ST-T wave compatible with myocardial infarction or localized myocarditis appeared in 189 (59.0%) patients.
 Other abnormal conduction system findings were bundle branch blocks.
 Left bundle branch block was seen in 25 (5.8%) patients, and right bundle branch block was seen in 50 (11.6%) patients.
-Moreover, the prevalence of findings compatible with pulmonary diseases such as S1Q3T3, poor R progression, axis deviations, and low voltage ECG were 14.4% (62 patients), 41.0% (177 patients), 21.7% (94 patients), and 11.3 (49 patients), respectively.
-Findings compatible with myocardial injury, such as fragmented QRS, and prolonged QTc, were assessed with prevalence of 21.1% (91 patients), 6.5% (28 patients).
-Primary electrical cardiac diseases such as prominent J wave, Brugada pattern, and early repolarization were observed in 4.4% (19 patients), 1.2% (5 patients), and 4.2% (18 patients).
+Moreover, the prevalence of findings compatible with pulmonary diseases such as S1Q3T3, poor R progression, axis deviations, and low voltage ECG was 14.4% (62 patients), 41.0% (177 patients), 21.7% (94 patients), and 11.3 (49 patients), respectively.
+Findings compatible with myocardial injury, such as fragmented QRS, and prolonged QTc, were assessed, with a prevalence of 21.1% (91 patients), and 6.5% (28 patients).
+Primary electrical cardiac diseases such as prominent J wave, Brugada pattern, and early repolarization were observed in 4.4% (19 patients), 1.2% (5 patients), and 4.2% (18 patients), respectively.

 Regarding ECG parameters in patients who died of COVID-19, in univariate analysis, ST-T changes, fragmented QRS, axis deviation, presence of S1Q3T3, and poor R wave progression were significantly related to conduction system disorders in patients who died of COVID-19 (P value < 0.05, Table 2).
 However, when adjusted for age, sex, underlying diseases, and other ECG parameters, only fragmented QRS, ST-T changes, and axis deviation were significantly associated with conduction system disorders.